OpenRockets/web-dev-error-solutions/errors/css/css-challenge-creating-a-3d-like-card-with-a-gradient-background/README.md

+# 🐞 CSS Challenge:  Creating a 3D-like Card with a Gradient Background

 This challenge focuses on creating a visually appealing card element that simulates a 3D effect using CSS box-shadow and a subtle gradient background.
 We'll use CSS3 properties for flexibility and broad browser compatibility.
 No frameworks like Tailwind are used in this example for clarity, but the principles could be easily adapted.